datacarpentry/spreadsheet-ecology-lesson/00-intro.md

 ---

-### Spreadsheet outline

-In this lesson, we’re going to talk about:

-- Good data entry practices - formatting data tables in spreadsheets
-- How to avoid common formatting mistakes
-- Dates as data - beware!
-- Basic quality control and data manipulation in spreadsheets
-- Exporting data from spreadsheets

-*Overall good data practices*

----

-### What this lesson will not teach you

-- How to do statistics in a spreadsheet
-- How to do plotting in a spreadsheet
-- How to write code in spreadsheet programs

-If you're looking to do this, a good reference is
-Head First Excel by O'Reilly

----

-### Why aren't we teaching this

-- It is difficult to track or reproduce statistical or plotting analyses done in spreadsheet programs

----
+## Problems with Spreadsheets

-In reality, though, many scientists use spreadsheet programs for much more than this.
+Spreadsheets are good for data entry, but in reality we tend to use spreadsheet programs for much more than data entry.
 We use them to create data tables for publications, to generate summary statistics, and make figures.

 Generating tables for publications in a spreadsheet is not optimal- often,